OpenTranslationBible/open-bible/en-GB/02.Exodus/md/exodus-22.md

 If her father refuses to give her to him, he must pay an amount equal to the dowry for virgins.

 ## Exodus 22:18
-“Do not allow a sorceress to live.
+“Do not permit a sorceress to continue living.

 ## Exodus 22:19
 “Anyone who has sexual relations with an animal shall be put to death.